-The economic theory known as the 'law of one price' dictates that comparable assets should transact at similar values.40 The market approach leverages this principle, estimating the FMV of the subject asset based on observed prices from market transactions of comparable assets.
-Market values can be observed from share prices of publicly traded companies (traded comparables), which can be used to derive a company's market value, or prices paid for comparable assets in transactions (comparable sales).
+If comparable assets did not trade at similar prices, market participants would be able to generate a profit through arbitraging the price differential, which would cause the difference to disappear or become minimal. used to derive a company's market value, or prices paid for comparable assets in transactions (comparable sales).
 Reliable use of the market method is preconditioned on identifying close comparables with observable market values, often a difficult task.

-Valuation multiples from comparable assets

-The most common application of the market method uses valuation multiples from comparable assets.
+Valuation multiples from comparable assets The most common application of the market method uses valuation multiples from comparable assets.
 Complex assets often have no perfect comparable because of size differences in profits or resource bases.
-To control for size, observed values are translated into multiples of financial measures (e.g., EBITDA)41 or deposit size (e.g., US\$/barrel of oil).
+To control for size, observed values are translated into multiples of financial measures (e.g., EBITDA multiples) or deposit size (e.g., US\$/barrel of oil).
 These multiples are applied to the relevant quantity (e.g., EBITDA or barrels) for the subject company, as illustrated below.
-Pre-production assets are generally valued using multiples of deposit size, while operating assets can also be valued using earnings or cash flow multiples.

-Figure 4, below, illustrates the method to value an oil property.
+Pre-production assets are generally valued using multiples of deposit size, while operating assets can be valued using earnings or cash flow multiples.
+Figure 4, below, illustrates the method used to value an oil property.
 The observed US\$1,000 FMV of the comparable asset is converted into a valuation multiple of US\$40 per barrel of reserves.
 That multiple is then applied to the reserve base of the subject asset to derive its FMV.
 Because the subject asset is valued based on its size relative to the comparable asset, the multiples method is sometimes called relative valuation.